erickbelfy/dotfiles/README.md

 # Dotfiles

-This repo only contains my vim/bash configuraiton files, if you want my complete bootstrap look my [osx-bootstrap](https://github.com/erickbelfy/osx-bootstrap)
+This repo only contains my vim/bash configuraiton files, if you want my complete bootstrap you should look my [osx-bootstrap](https://github.com/erickbelfy/osx-bootstrap)

 ## Complete setup